 The Department of Music at the Prasanthi Nilayam Campus for Men offers full time residential programmes in music in Carnatic (South Indian) system as well as Hindustani (North Indian) system in Vocal and Instrumental streams.
-The department offers five major disciplines.
+The department offers four major disciplines.

-- 10+2 years of schooling (with music as one the subject) from a recognized board (CBSE or equivalent) OR - 10+2 years of schooling with Diploma in Music from a recognized board (CBSE or equivalent) OR - 10+2 years of schooling from a recognized board (CBSE or equivalent) with minimum two years of training from a reputed Guru - Either passed or appeared for Final exams at XII level before Admissions Test.
+- 10+2 years of schooling (with music as one the subject) from a recognized board (CBSE or equivalent) OR - 10+2 years of schooling with Diploma in Music from a recognized board (CBSE or equivalent) OR - 10+2 years of schooling from a recognized board (CBSE or equivalent) with a minimum of two years' music training in the subject of study.
+A Letter/Certificate has to be produced from the teacher during the Music Aptitude Test. - Either passed or appeared for Final exams at XII level before Admissions Test.
 If not appeared for XII Standard exams, X and XI Standard marks will be considered. - Age: Preferably below 19 years as of 31st May in the year of admission.
 Age may be relaxed to 21 years depending on the merit of the case